henryhawke/blue-ridge-bonsai/README.md

 This repository contains the code for the Blue Ridge Bonsai Society website, built on the Wix platform and using Velo.

-This guide provides the correct instructions for setting up your local development environment, making changes, and seeing them on your Wix site.

-**Please follow these instructions carefully.
-Previous documentation in this repository was incorrect.**

 ## Why Get Wix Studio?

-Wix Studio is essential for professional web development and design work.
-Here's why you need a Wix Studio account for basic development tasks:

 ### **Advanced Development Capabilities**